ubc-lib-geo/metadata-and-project-archiving/content/changing-styles.md

 ArcGIS Pro displays mandatory metadata fields missing values with a **red X** in the Contents pane.
 Mandatory fields will change depending on which metadata standard you choose.
 {: .warn}

-When adding metadata to your items, it's important to keep in mind that not all fields will apply, and metadata standards do not require all fields to be used.
-So, don't avoid creating metadata because there are so many fields In some cases there are very few required fields.
-Your task as the steward for your own data is to add values to fields which.
+When adding metadata to your items, it's important to keep in mind that not all elements will apply, and metadata standards do not require all elements to be used.
+So, don't avoid creating metadata because there are so many fields.
+In some cases there are very few required fields.
+Your task as the steward for your own data is to add values to fields which you know are important for reuse and discovery.